Mariners prospect Julio Rodriguez has playoff goals in Seattle. But first, he’s making up for lost time in Arizona.

 “Over there, you are playing to win,” Rodriguez said.
 “You are actually playing for a championship. … It will be more intense because it’s a shorter season.
 The pitchers are actually really good there too.
 You have to win there.
 It’s the same mentality as playing in the big leagues.”

-And since there is a championship, Rodriguez expects to be playing in it.
+And because there is a championship, Rodriguez expects to be playing in it.

 “I plan on playing the whole season there,” he said.
 “There is like 30 games in the regular season, but I’m hoping for us to go to the playoffs and win everything.
 That’s my mindset going in there.
 I feel like I’m going to get in 50 games or more.